Investigation of Parameter Uncertainty in Clustering Using a Gaussian Mixture Model Via Jackknife, Bootstrap and Weighted Likelihood Bootstrap: Sampling based approaches to variance estimation in model-based clustering

 Sampling based approaches promise an alternative, fast and generalisable approach to providing standard errors.
-Such methods are detailed in the literature --- \cite{diebolt96} employ a conditional bootstrap approach to MLE covariance estimation, the EMMIX software by \cite{mclachlan99} offers parametric and nonparametric bootstrap facilities for standard error estimation, \cite{basford97} and \cite{peel98} compare bootstrap and information matrix approaches for Gaussian mixtures and \cite{nyamundanda2010} employ the jackknife for standard error estimation in the context of mixtures of constrained factor models.
+Such methods are detailed in the literature: \cite{diebolt96} employ a conditional bootstrap approach to MLE covariance estimation; the EMMIX software by \cite{mclachlan99} offers parametric and nonparametric bootstrap facilities for standard error estimation; \cite{turner2000estimating} discusses non/semiparametric bootstrapping for obtaining the standard errors in a mixture of linear regressions problem as well as estimation of the observed information matrix in this setting; \cite{basford97} and \cite{peel98} compare bootstrap and information matrix approaches for Gaussian mixtures; and \cite{nyamundanda2010} employ the jackknife for standard error estimation in the context of mixtures of constrained factor models.
 In a related area, \cite{mclachlan87} avails of the bootstrap to aid model selection when clustering.
-Here, the use of the nonparametric jackknife, bootstrap and weighted likelihood bootstrap sampling methods within the context of the well utilised \textbf{R} package \texttt{mclust} is described.
-The latter approach is empirically demonstrated to effectively address the potentially poor performance of sampling based methods in the presence of small clusters.
+Here, the JK, BS and PB sampling methods, within the context of the well utilised \textbf{R} package \texttt{mclust}, are reviewed and empirically compared.
+Their potentially poor performance in the presence of small clusters is effectively addressed through the introduction of a weighted likelihood bootstrap (WLBS) approach.